avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 For a `RegisterSubnetValidatorTx` to be valid, `sum($AVAX inputs) - sum($AVAX outputs) - TxFee` must be >= the greater of 5 $AVAX or two weeks of the current fee.
 This prevents Subnet Validators from being added with too low of an initial balance where they become immediately delinquent based on the continous fee mechanism defined below.
 A Subnet Validator can leave at any time before the initial $AVAX is consumed and claim the remaining balance to the `ChangeOwner` defined in the transaction.

 Note: There is no `EndTime` specified in this transaction.
-Subnet Validators are only removed when a `SetSubnetValidatorWeightTx` sets a validator's weight to `0` or `ExitValidatorTx` is issued.
+Subnet Validators are only removed when a `SetSubnetValidatorWeightTx` sets a validator's weight to `0` or `ExitValidatorSetTx` is issued.

 ### Modifying Subnet Validators